From First DUI to Death Penalty

 Felon in Possession of a Firearm

-Florida Statute 790.23 strictly prohibits anyone with a felony conviction from owning, possessing, or controlling a firearm—or even ammunition.
+Florida Statute 790.23, one of the most serious gun crimes in Tampa, strictly prohibits anyone with a felony conviction from owning, possessing, or controlling a firearm—or even ammunition.
 A violation is a second-degree felony punishable by up to 15 years in state prison and a $10,000 fine.
 Mandatory minimum sentences may also apply.

-We defend felon-in-possession cases by challenging whether possession was “actual” (on your person) or merely “constructive” (in an area you had access to), investigating who actually controlled the weapon, examining the operability and legal classification of the firearm, and—critically—determining whether the search or seizure violated your Fourth Amendment rights.
+We defend felon-in-possession cases by challenging whether possession was “actual”—similar to drug possession defenses— (on your person) or merely “constructive” (in an area you had access to), investigating who actually controlled the weapon, examining the operability and legal classification of the firearm, and—critically—determining whether the search or seizure violated your Fourth Amendment rights.

-Early intervention matters.
+Early intervention matters in Tampa gun crimes cases.
 We engage with prosecutors before charges are formally filed whenever possible, seeking reductions or outright dismissal.

 Florida Statute 776.012 provides the right to use deadly force without a duty to retreat if you are in a place you have a legal right to be, you are not engaged in criminal activity, and you reasonably believe force is necessary to prevent imminent death or great bodily harm.